-The EIS will take into account how local conditions and natural hazards, such as severe and/or extreme weather conditions and external events (e.g. flooding, ice jams, landslides avalanches, fire, outflow conditions and seismic events) could adversely affect the project and how this in turn could result in impacts to the environment (e.g., extreme environmental conditions result in malfunctions and accidental events).
-These events should be considered in different probability patterns (e.g. 5-year flood vs. 100-year flood).
+The EIS will take into account how local conditions and natural hazards, such as severe and/or extreme weather conditions and external events (e.g. flooding, ice jams, landslides, avalanches, erosion, subsidence, fire, outflow conditions and seismic events) could adversely affect the project and how this in turn could result in impacts to the environment (e.g., extreme environmental conditions result in malfunctions and accidental events).
+These events will be considered in different probability patterns (i.e. 5-year flood vs. 100-year flood).
 Longer-term effects of climate change will also be discussed up to the projected post-closure phase of the project.
-This discussion should include a description of climate data used.
+This discussion will include a description of climate data used.